ZalaHabib/AVC-Team-Sicks/README.md

 # AVC-Teem-Sicks
 Progress upates and goals for AVC

+#Week 5
+- [ ] Tim and Cam: Get PID fully functional
+- [ ] Ian: Finalize robot structure
+- [ ] Zala: Test robot to run through first and second quadrant, sketch robot designs
+- [ ] Jimmy: Finalize part designs and print them off

 #Week 4
 Checklist:
 - [ ] Tim and Cam: Implement error signals to allow to navigate corner tape
-- [ ] Tim and Cam: Write reverse code for robot
-- [ ] Ian: Design an update for the robot
+- [x] Ian: Design an update for the robot
-- [ ] Zala: Test robot to run through the first and second progress, update github with progress
+- [x] Zala: ~~Test robot to run through the first and second progress~~(not possible due to unfinished robot), update github with progress, help with design
-- [ ] James: Assist with robot design and organize meetup
+- [x] James: Assist with robot design and organize meetup
 Progress:
 * Tested code for gate
 * Designed battery stand in CAD